 Choose a Veterinarian below to read their bio:

-Dr. Michael J. Grasso was appointed the Medical Director at Cobb Emergency Veterinary Clinic in November of 2003.
-He is a native of Dubois, PA and received his Bachelor of Science degree from Allegheny College in Meadville, PA in 1995, where he graduated with honors, a double major in biology and chemistry, and a minor in psychology.
+Dr. Michael J. Grasso was appointed the Medical Director for the Emergency Service at Cobb Emergency Veterinary Clinic in November of 2003 and is now the Chief Medical Officer (CMO)/Medical Director.
+He is native to Dubois, PA and received his Bachelor of Science degree from Allegheny College in Meadville, PA in 1995, where he graduated with honors with a double major in biology and chemistry and a minor in psychology.
 He is a member of Lambda Sigma National Honor Society as well as Phi Kappa Psi Fraternity.
+His undergraduate thesis in the field of behavioral ecology entitled Badges of Status and Their Effects of Status Signaling in Dark-eyed Juncos was published in August, 1995 edition of The Condor.
 He graduated from veterinary medical school at The Ohio State University in 1999 with honors.
 He is a member of Phi Zeta National Veterinary Honor Society as well as Omega Tau Sigma Veterinary Fraternity.
-He completed a rotating internal medicine, surgery, and emergency/critical care internship at The University of Minnesota in 2000.
-Upon completion of his internship, he joined the team at Cobb Emergency Veterinary Clinic where he provides
+He completed a rotating, internal medicine, surgery, and emergency/critical care internship at The University of Minnesota in 2000.
+During this time, he published an article entitled Portosystemic Shunts Can Be Congenital or Acquired.
+He professionally prepared and presented the clinical conference entitled Wound Healing and Wound Management .
+Upon completion of the internship, he joined the team at Cobb Emergency Veterinary Clinic where he has provided high quality emergency medicine, surgery, and brought a teaching and learning environment to a practical setting.
+Emergency abdominal/thoracic surgery, cytology, immune-mediated disease, and avian medicine are professional interests.
+Outside of work, he enjoys spending time with his wife, Sarah; his son, Jarod; a soft-coated Wheaten Terrier, named Hugo and a blue Siamese cat named Emmet that was rescued as a stray from the emergency clinic.
+Personal interests include: sports (especially baseball, racquetball, and fishing), music, playing poker, cultivating his diverse salt water aquarium and fine dining (yep he's a real foodie).

 Dr. Seth Gurney is a Georgia native who grew up in Marietta.
 Before graduating high school, he worked as a veterinary technician at several veterinary clinics in the area, so he may be a familiar face to you.
 He attended Campbell High School in Smyrna and participated in the International Baccalaureate (IB) Program where he graduated with the IB diploma in 2002.
 He attended the University of Georgia for his undergraduate studies, where he graduated early, earning a Bachelor of Science degree in Animal Health in 2005.
 In 2009 he completed the Doctorate of Veterinary Medicine, also at UGA.
 While in veterinary medicine school, he was an active member of the Alpha Psi Veterinary Fraternity, where he served as vice president from 2007-2008.
 Upon graduation, Dr. Gurney pursued a rotating small animal medicine and surgery internship at Ocean State Veterinary Specialists (OSVS) in Rhode Island.
 He completed his internship in 2010 and stayed at OSVS to work in the field of emergency and critical care medicine.
 This Georgia native was not a fan of Rhode Island’s long, cold winters and frequent snow storms, so he moved back to Georgia in the Spring of 2011 and became of member of the CEVC team.
 Dr. Gurney is an avid Atlanta Braves and Georgia Bulldog fan, so make sure you and your pets are donning the appropriate team colors (just kidding – sort of).
 In his spare time, if he’s not sitting in the stands cheering for the Braves or the Dawgs, Dr. Gurney enjoys spending time with his friends, barbecuing, and escaping to Lake Lanier for fresh air, water and sunshine.